won’t lie: 2020 was rough for me.

 And look, the discourse for this game is just permanently broken.
 There are so many conversations intersecting this way and that about this game, its development, and AAA design in general.
 Some of these discussions absolutely need to be had to strive towards a healthier industry: there’s the gross nature of using violence against women heavily in the game’s early marketing material as well as the heavy reliance on crunch to develop this AAA blockbuster — and whether a product that did so should be able to win an award for “Best Direction.”
 And let’s not forget the unnecessary attacks on critics from top level designers and other talent on the game.

-Because the discussions in the world of media criticism concerning Last of Us Part II are also valid: questioning the use of prestigious, expensively-produced AAA games as a marker of the “worth” or “maturity” of the medium; wondering why we should find entertainment in a dour, post-apocalyptic story in the midst of a global pandemic; and pointing out the odd need of some observers to reward the game with honorifics of not just “good” or “great” but “the very best” — the Schindler’s List of video games, if you will.
+Because many of the points made by game critics about The Last of Us Part II are valid: questioning the use of prestigious, expensively-produced AAA games as a marker of the “worth” or “maturity” of the medium; wondering why we should find entertainment in a dour, post-apocalyptic story in the midst of a global pandemic; and pointing out the odd need of some of the game’s defenders to reward it with honorifics of not just “good” or “great” but “the very best” — the Schindler’s List of video games, if you will.

 And then there are those discussions that are maddeningly trite and also resolutely bigoted: the wave of mysogynistic and anti-LGBTQ opinions that erupted against the game’s characters, especially after it came to light that the first game’s protagonist, Joel Miller, had been sidelined in Part II.
 These prejudiced opinions aren’t worth paying attention to, but they take up oxygen in the room nonetheless.